cafjs/caf_iot/README.md

          }
      }

-where `version` is the version number of the map.
+where `version` in `toCloud` is the version number of the map.
 Note that the device provides the `version` of its locally cached version of the `fromCloud` map as an optimization, i.e., the CA can skip sending `values` again if the map has not changed.

 The response to the POST is similar:

     // FROM CLOUD TO DEVICE
     {
+        "deviceView" : false,
         "fromCloud": {
              "version": 76,
              "values": {